CHW TB champions

 Stigma can prevent people with TB symptoms being screened for TB and is a barrier to completing TB treatment.

-Approximately 60% of people living with TB in South Africa also have Human Immunodeficiency Virus (HIV), a highly stigmatised disease.
+Approximately 60% of people living with TB in South Africa also have Human Immunodeficiency Virus (HIV), another highly stigmatised disease.
 A community, rights and gender assessment done in South Africa revealed that stigma and discrimination is pervasive among South African communities.

 South African community health workers (CHWs) play a critical role in supporting person-centred care: raising TB awareness, providing TB information in local languages to communities, and supporting people with TB at each step on the care cascade.